Final Results for the year ended 31 March 2017

-Collagen Solutions plc (AIM: COS), the developer and manufacturer of medical grade collagen components for use in regenerative medicine, medical devices and in-vitro diagnostics, announces results for the six months ended 30 September 2016.
+Collagen Solutions plc (AIM: COS), the developer and manufacturer of medical-grade collagen components for use in regenerative medicine, medical devices and in-vitro diagnostics, announces its final results for the year ended 31 March 2017.

 Post Period End